geekmister/geekmister/README.md

 23. Found a good project in github, I also to make it.
 See the [design-material repository](https://github.com/YOYZHANG/design-material).
 24. Found one websites what name is "2024年最新注册美区Apple ID保姆级教程".
 There are two website in context, [virtual intentify card genarate website](shenfendaquan.com) and [virtual intentify card genarate website](meiguodizhi.com).
 I hava an idea, these website are earning monney by adversting.
 So, I can I also do.
 25. At the yesterday night, I found some interesting things what phone wrapper images in `X`.
 I think I hope to do a software that wrapper images for me.
+26. My blog add auto translate to all lanuages, do international blog website.

 # Use resources